 When applying for a merchant account you may have heard your processor talk about tokenization, but exactly what is credit card tokenization and how does it benefits you as a merchant?
-Let’s take a closer look into the world of tokenization.
+Let’s take a closer look at the world of tokenization.

 Tokenization is the process of de-identifying sensitive cardholder data and converting it to a string of randomly generated numbers called a token.
 Like encryption, tokenization obfuscates the original data to render it unreadable in the event of a data breach or other exposure.

 How Does It Work?

 Tokenization secures customers’ information.
 When you hear about data breaches, hackers are looking to get access to personal data that they can utilize for harm.
-However, tokenization, it protects your credit card information by placing a random string of numbers to encrypt the data making the card information worthless in the hands of someone intending to cause harm.
+However, tokenization protects your credit card information by placing a random string of numbers to encrypt the data making the card information worthless in the hands of someone intending to cause harm.

 The way this works is the token represents the data output from the initial input of the customer’s credit/debit information.
 The token is comprised of alpha-numerical characters that do not have any relation to the card data that it is replacing.
 The data is then placed in a PCI-compliant database by the provider.
 Since the token replaces the initial card data it allows the information to be stored securely for further processing of the transaction by the merchant.
-5 Star Processing can explain you and help you in best way possible and get your work done.
+5 Star Processing can explain to you and help you in the best way possible and get your work done.